Psyyke/A.C.A.S/docs/usage.md

 The <a target="_about" href="app?shl=renderPieceEnemyCapture">Enemy Piece Capture</a> setting displays vulnerable enemy pieces.
 The bleed emoji 🩸 appears on **enemy pieces** which are vulnerable to attack.
 It takes into account the value of the pieces, so it doesn't appear if, for example, your **Queen** attacks an enemy **Rook** which is protected.
 However, if your **Rook** was to attack an enemy **Queen**, 🩸 would appear on the enemy **Queen**.

+## Advanced Elo Settings

+Many settings don't seem to do anything.
+For each setting to work, the engine has to have implemented them.
+Small engines like Lozza 5 probably don't support anything other than depth, maybe skill level.

+With our testing we didn't seem to get Threads nor Hash to work and Maximum Error and Probability settings also had no impact or weren't supported at all.
+If you're modifying the hashtable size, make sure to refresh the page or start a new engine to see results.

 ---

 *Didn't find what you were looking for?
 Perhaps the [troubleshoot](docs/troubleshoot) page can help?*